raspberrypilearning/from-me-to-you/en/step_6.md

 **Tip:** Some of the best ideas come from playing.
 You will come across good ideas by accident.

 --- task ---
 Test your new code.
 Is it running as you imagined?
+For example:

-**Tip:** You can drag some of your blocks away from the script but keep them within the Code area and add them back one at a time to help you understand what your code is doing.
++ You can drag some of your blocks away from the script but keep them within the Code area and add them back one at a time to help you understand what your code is doing.

-**Tip:** If your code runs when it detects another sprite touching it then you can just drag the other sprite on the stage to test it.
++ If your code runs when it detects another sprite touching it then you can just drag the other sprite on the stage to test it.

-**Tip:** If your code uses a `when I receive`{:class="block3event"} block you can click on the `broadcast`{:class="block3event"} block to test it.
++ If your code uses a `when I receive`{:class="block3events"} block you can click on the `broadcast`{:class="block3events"} block to test it.

 **Add: scratch-testingcode-dragblock/dragsprite/broadcast**